guidotorrisi/Computational-Mathematics-Finite-differences/README.md

 ### **Structure of the code**
 The code defines a functions that can compute up to the second order approximation of the derivative of a function using either backward, forward or central differences.

+**Disclaimer**
+All finite-difference schemes in this project are designed for functions of one real variable:

+𝑓: 𝑅→𝑅

+Multivariate differentiation (gradients, Jacobians, Hessians) and vector-valued functions are outside the scope of this project.

 ### **Parameters**

 1.  _x_ = {float}; the discrete point at which to determine the derivative of _f_